-The territory of Conegliano offers many artistic, historical and cultural sites to explore and visit.
+The territory of Conegliano offers many artistic, historical and cultural works to learn about and visit.

 In the same area, you should also visit the Church of Santa Maria di Feletto, which dates back to the second half of the 15th century, and the Molinetto della Croda, an ancient water mill located in the Lierza Valley, between the municipalities of Refrontolo and Rolle.

 Molinetto della Croda, Refrontolo